young-geng/scalax/docs/sharding.md

    representing the sharding annotations for the output of the function. `None` means that the sharding is inferred by XLA.
 - `static_argnums`: A tuple of integers representing the argument indices that should be treated as static arguments.
+Note that static arguments are excluded from `in_shardings` and `args_sharding_constraint`.
 - `args_sharding_constraint`: A tuple of `ShardingRule`, `PartitionSpecs` objects or `None` representing the sharding constraints for the arguments after the function begines.
 This is useful if we want to input data into the function